 As they move to secondary school and become more independent, children at this age will be facing more money choices and challenges.
 Now is the time to help them learn how to be responsible about money.

-How does taking about money affect children?
+How does taking about money help?

-- exposed to conversations about money
+- exposed to conversations about money as children

-- given responsibility for spending and saving.
+- given responsibility for spending and saving from an early age.

-What can children understand about money at this age?
+What nine to 12-year-olds understand about money

-- simple calculations based on exchange rates
+- simple calculations

 - how to plan and manage a basic budget, and keep track of spending